eastjames/eastjames.github.io/_pages/projects.md

 # **Air quality modeling in Latin America**
 <div class="row justify-content-sm-left"> <div class="col-sm-10 mt-3 mt-md-0"> {% include figure.html path="assets/img/bogota_jde.jpeg" title="Air pollution in Bogota, Colombia" class="img-fluid" %} </div></div>
-**A photo I took of air pollution in the morning inversion layer over Bogotá during a research visit.**
+*Air pollution in the morning inversion layer over Bogotá during a research visit.*

 Poor air quality disproportionally impacts cities in low- and middle-income countries.
 In Bogotá, Colombia, a metropolitan area with over 10 million inhabitants, PM<sub>2.5</sub> levels regularly exceed air quality guidelines, harming human health.
 Although there is public interest to improve the city's air quality, the main sources of PM<sub>2.5</sub> weren't well understood.
 I used a modeling framework based on EPA's CMAQ model (a 3-D model of atmospheric chemistry and transport), to simulate urban air quality in Bogotá and reveal major emissions soures.
 We found that resuspended dust from unpaved roads is the largest local source of PM<sub>2.5</sub> and can contribute over 30% of the pollution across the city, and that paving roads can lead to PM<sub>2.5</sub> decreases of nearly 10 μg/m3 (that's a lot!) by 2030.
 This study was the first to use a comprehensive model to determine sector contributions to air pollution in Bogotá, and it demonstrated an approach to guide pollution management in developing cities facing comparable challenges.